isobelyoung/citizen-experience-mvp/README.md

 Developed for the Seoul National University x Meta Metaverse Policy Hackathon, this frontend-only application delivers a 'Choose Your Own Adventure' game that leverages the Open AI API to dynamically render each step and scene.

 To start:
-Clone the repo
+\nClone the repo
-Add your own Open AI API key (suggested in an .env file)
+\nAdd your own Open AI API key (suggested in an .env file)

 In terminal:
-npm install
+\nnpm install
-npm start
+\nnpm start